La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 4. Cenote Kin-Ha

-This is one of my favorites and when I have a friend coming to visit I used to take them there.
-The company that runs it always works with big groups and offers quote tours in the jungle and a visit to another bigger open cenote.
+This is one of my favorites, and when I have a friend coming to visit, I used to take them there.
+The company that runs it always works with large groups and offers a guided jungle tour and a visit to another, larger open cenote.

 I never do that and always stick to Kin-ha.
 It’s a cave cenote you need to climb down some stairs or, if you are brave, jump from a trunk.
-If you like to chill there and enjoy the magic of the jungle they have drinks and some snacks and hammocks to lie down and relax.
-I suggest you should arrive early in the morning to avoid the crowds.
+If you like to chill there and enjoy the magic of the jungle, they have drinks, some snacks, and hammocks to lie down and relax.
+I suggest you arrive early in the morning to avoid the crowds.

 5. Cenote la Noria